 Manual wheelchair features

 The weight of your chair will affect every aspect.
 The lighter your chair the easier it will be to transport and propel.
-Basic economy wheelchairs are made from steel which are a lot heavier than higher quality aluminum or titanium wheelchairs.
+Basic economy wheelchairs are made from steel which is a lot heavier than higher quality aluminium or titanium wheelchairs.

 This is the body of the chair, being either fixed or folding.
 The frame is the bones of the chair and what every other component is attached to.

-Having swing away or removable footrests helps transferring into a wheelchair.
+Having swing away or removable footrests help to transfer into a wheelchair.
 Footrests can also be height adjustable.
 Some footrests can be independently adjusted if having one foot higher than the other suits your posture.

 For those users who find it difficult to sit upright a support can be added that helps the torso and the hips align correctly.
 This can be attached to the backrest or seat cushion.